vutran1710/PyrateLimiter/README.md

 redis_bucket = await RedisBucket.init(rates, redis_connection, "my-bucket-name")
 ```

-If you only need only single Bucket for everything, and python's built-in `time()` is enough for you, then pass the bucket to Limiter then ready to roll!
+If you only need a single Bucket for everything, and python's built-in `time()` is enough for you, then pass the bucket to Limiter then ready to roll!

 ```python
 from pyrate_limiter import Limiter